opencv/opencv/modules/features2d/doc/common_interfaces_of_generic_descriptor_matchers.rst

 .. highlight:: cpp

-Matchers of keypoint descriptors in OpenCV have wrappers with common interface that enables to switch easily between different algorithms solving the same problem.
-This section is devoted to matching descriptors that can not be represented as vectors in a multidimensional space. ``GenericDescriptorMatcher`` is a more generic interface for descriptors.
+Matchers of keypoint descriptors in OpenCV have wrappers with a common interface that enables you to easily switch between different algorithms solving the same problem.
+This section is devoted to matching descriptors that cannot be represented as vectors in a multidimensional space. ``GenericDescriptorMatcher`` is a more generic interface for descriptors.
 It does not make any assumptions about descriptor representation.
-Every descriptor with
+Every descriptor with the
-:func:`DescriptorExtractor` interface has a wrapper with ``GenericDescriptorMatcher`` interface (see :func:`VectorDescriptorMatcher` ).
+:ref:`DescriptorExtractor` interface has a wrapper with the ``GenericDescriptorMatcher`` interface (see :ref:`VectorDescriptorMatcher` ).
-There are descriptors such as One way descriptor and Ferns that have ``GenericDescriptorMatcher`` interface implemented, but do not support
+There are descriptors such as the One-way descriptor and Ferns that have the ``GenericDescriptorMatcher`` interface implemented but do not support
-:func:`DescriptorExtractor` .
+:ref:`DescriptorExtractor` .

 .. index:: GenericDescriptorMatcher